-The project approach draws on these skills and enables older children to become more independent learners – undertaking research, presenting investigations, and setting personal targets.
+This approach enables older children to become more independent learners – undertaking research, presenting investigations, and setting personal targets.

 As teachers we strive to improve the teaching and learning in our school through a process of on-going personal evaluation.
 In the same way we believe that the children should develop the skill to evaluate their own performance against agreed success criteria leading to the setting of achievable targets designed to help them move on their learning.
 This approach is a way of developing lifelong learning skills that can be adapted to any area at any stage of life.

 Subject teaching for the oldest children offers the opportunity to study a subject in its own right to a greater depth.

 It is essential that we also teach Personal, Social, Health and Economic Education, and seek to ensure that cross-curricular issues of global and environmental education and equality of opportunity are included in all topics as part of our aim to offer a curriculum that goes beyond the confines of the National Curriculum to educate the whole child.

 Each term every year group chooses an overall theme/project, divided into units of work, to deliver the curriculum.
 Each theme/project is planned and developed using National Curriculum, as well as school policies and guidelines.
 From the termly plan staff prepare weekly timetables for the class to deliver concepts and skills.
 The teacher prepares differentiated activities for each of the subjects and through on-going assessment and record keeping, addresses the needs of all the children.
 Yearly plans and termly suggestions for trips and activities are for parents to support learning at home, are published on the schools website.